 When we weren’t taking hundreds of photos or getting around by local buses and trains, Bama and I found time to relax in the comfort of our cozy hotel room.
 I chose a place in Higashiyama partially because I’d remembered the wooden townhouses lining the approach to Kiyomizu-dera; the other reason was its proximity to a slew of important temples and shrines.

 Our lodgings had the outward appearance of a tiny, traditional hotel, though it was anything but.
-After entering an access code sent to us by email, we checked in via one of the two iPads attached to the unmanned reception desk.
+After keying in an access code sent to us by email, we checked in via one of two iPads attached to the unmanned reception desk.
 But the lack of human interaction was more than made up for by the conveniences found within: our room had a kitchenette equipped with a fridge, microwave, and a large sink; a state-of-the-art washing machine and dryer (with tablets included); and, in lieu of a space-hogging sofa, soft cushions placed around a low table facing the flat-screen TV.
 Tatami mats and shoji screens lent the space a traditional feel, while the glass sliding doors in the living area opened onto a small pebbled courtyard.

 As the hotel was in a low-key residential area, we often frequented a Japanese convenience store some 10-15 minutes away to stock up on food, cold drinks, and bottled water.
 FamilyMart became our primary source of breakfast and dinner, not least because it sold the best microwave meals that have ever passed our lips.
 Bama and I both loved the restaurant-quality beef curry udon, not to mention the indulgent spaghetti in tomato and cream sauce, served with uni (sea urchin) for an unmistakably Japanese flair.